nsw logo NSW Government

 • consult with workers and/or their health and safety representatives.

-Reporting serious illness and disease in your workplace
+Report serious illness and disease

 You must notify SafeWork NSW of serious illnesses arising out of work.